JThomasChurchill/jthomaschurchill.github.io/_posts/2015-04-01-ada-compliance.markdown

 There are different kinds of tables in HTML, primarily “layout tables” and “data tables”.

 A layout table is typically invisible and is only used to structure a page, helping you to put things where you want them.
-This is a very old practice from the early days of the internet and is very strongly discouraged.
-Pages using tables for layout purposes should be rewritten.
-A data table is used to display tabular data with rows and columns.
+This is a very old practice from the early days of the Internet before CSS and is very strongly discouraged.
+To be quite blunt about it pages using tables for layout purposes should be rewritten.
+Modern UI frameworks such as Bootstrap or Ionic offer grid layouts that are far more flexible than tables (I am literally begging you to read up on [responsive design](https://en.wikipedia.org/wiki/Responsive_web_design) if you are not already familiar with the term).
+A data table on the other hand is usually visible and used to display tabular data with rows and columns.

 Data tables are ideal for displaying certain kinds of information in a neat and easily readable way, but they must be used correctly in order to be ADA compliant.